bonfire-networks/entrepot_ecto/README.md

 If you want to run tests on the actual file operations, you will need to make sure the id points to an actual file location that the configured storage understands.

-Or, if you are using [CapsuleSupplement](https://github.com/bonfire-networks/supplement), you can configure your test environment to use the RAM storage:
+You can configure your test environment to use the RAM storage:

   ```
   {:ok, id} = Entrepot.Storages.RAM.put(some_upload)